StdAstrum/.github/licenses/APL.md

 ## Contact

-For questions regarding this license, please contact us at astrum736@gmail.com.
+For questions regarding this license, please contact us at support@ast-rum.tech.